Willmish/capdl/cantrip-os-rootserver/README.md

-# kata-os-rootserver: the Shodan/KataOS rootserver
+# cantrip-os-rootserver: the Shodan/CantripOS rootserver

 Shodan is a project to build a low-power secure embeded platform for Ambient ML applications.
 The target platform leverages [RISC-V](https://riscv.org/) and [OpenTitan](https://opentitan.org/).

 The Shodan
-software includes a home-grown operating system named KataOS, that runs on top of [seL4](https://github.com/seL4) and (ignoring the seL4 kernel) is written almost entirely in [Rust](https://www.rust-lang.org/).
+software includes a home-grown operating system named CantripOS, that runs on top of [seL4](https://github.com/seL4) and (ignoring the seL4 kernel) is written almost entirely in [Rust](https://www.rust-lang.org/).

-This is an alternative to the C-based capdl-loader-app included in the seL4 CAmkES code base. kata-os-rootserver is written in Rust and supports features needed by KataOS to support dynamic memory allocation and running KataOS applications. kata-os-rootserver depends on code in the kata-os-common crate(s); especially the kata-os-capdl and kata-os-model crates that implement the bulk of capDL specification reading and processing (to instantiate a running system).
+This is an alternative to the C-based capdl-loader-app included in the seL4 CAmkES code base. cantrip-os-rootserver is written in Rust and supports features needed by CantripOS to support dynamic memory allocation and running CantripOS applications. cantrip-os-rootserver depends on code in the cantrip-os-common crate(s); especially the cantrip-os-capdl and cantrip-os-model crates that implement the bulk of capDL specification reading and processing (to instantiate a running system).

-kata-os-rootserver requires the seL4 kernel configuration.
+cantrip-os-rootserver requires the seL4 kernel configuration.
 To do this it employs the sel4-config build support and requires the SEL4_OUT_DIR environment variable to find the kernel build artifacts.